Sutter-Yuba 4-H Youth Development Program

 • Ages: 5–18 years old

 The Sutter-Yuba 4-H Youth Development Program is part of the University of California Cooperative Extension (UCCE) Sutter–Yuba, a bi-county office founded in 1918.
-As part of UC Agriculture and Natural Resources (UCANR), its mission is to “serve California through the creation, development, and application of knowledge in agricultural, natural, and human resources.”
-UCCE Sutter–Yuba works in close collaboration with Sutter County and Yuba County and connects the community with practical, research-based support from the University of California.
-By partnering across CalFresh Healthy Living, 4-H Youth Development, and Master Gardeners, the Featured Project: Growing Healthy Futures for Sutter County Youth expands hands-on learning opportunities for local youth.
-More than 300 campus-based specialists and county-based farm, home and youth advisors, along with thousands of volunteers through the Master Gardener Program and the California 4-H Youth Development Program, contribute to this work across California.
+It operates within UC Agriculture and Natural Resources (UCANR), whose mission is to “serve California through the creation, development, and application of knowledge in agricultural, natural, and human resources.”
+The UCCE Sutter–Yuba team connects the community with practical, research-based support from the University of California and works in close collaboration with Sutter County and Yuba County to bring UC research, education, and community programs directly to local residents.
+More than 300 campus-based specialists and county-based farm, home, and youth advisors work as teams to bring practical, unbiased, science-based answers to problems across California, and thousands of volunteers extend this work through the California 4-H Youth Development Program.

 • Ages: 5–18 years old

 The Sutter-Yuba 4-H Youth Development Program is part of the University of California Cooperative Extension (UCCE) Sutter–Yuba, a bi-county office founded in 1918.
-As part of UC Agriculture and Natural Resources (UCANR), its mission is to “serve California through the creation, development, and application of knowledge in agricultural, natural, and human resources.”
-UCCE Sutter–Yuba works in close collaboration with Sutter County and Yuba County and connects the community with practical, research-based support from the University of California.
-By partnering across CalFresh Healthy Living, 4-H Youth Development, and Master Gardeners, the Featured Project: Growing Healthy Futures for Sutter County Youth expands hands-on learning opportunities for local youth.
-More than 300 campus-based specialists and county-based farm, home and youth advisors, along with thousands of volunteers through the Master Gardener Program and the California 4-H Youth Development Program, contribute to this work across California.
+It operates within UC Agriculture and Natural Resources (UCANR), whose mission is to “serve California through the creation, development, and application of knowledge in agricultural, natural, and human resources.”
+The UCCE Sutter–Yuba team connects the community with practical, research-based support from the University of California and works in close collaboration with Sutter County and Yuba County to bring UC research, education, and community programs directly to local residents.
+More than 300 campus-based specialists and county-based farm, home, and youth advisors work as teams to bring practical, unbiased, science-based answers to problems across California, and thousands of volunteers extend this work through the California 4-H Youth Development Program.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.